Curator and Juror

 Curator

 This innovative program run by the Shreveport Regional Arts Council, combines the jurying and curating of exhibitions by visiting critics across the US.
 Critics are commissioned to write guest reviews in the local media, and speak at Artspace.
-Robert assisted with the design of the program and has overseen the selection of critics since 2013.
+Robert assisted with the design of the program and has overseen the selection of critics from 2013 to 2022.

 His longstanding collaboration with Pam Atchison and the SRAC has led to other jurying opportunities, including the selection of the Shreveport’s recent Artist Fellowships.